Saleable Pricing

 First, we turn our attention to the sold comparables:

-These comparables ought to be as close or similar to our home as possible, i.e. property type (e.g. detached, semi-detached etc), price range, size, number of bedrooms and bathrooms, and presentation etc).
+2. These comparables ought to be as close or similar to our home as possible, i.e. property type (e.g. detached, semi-detached or terraced etc), price range, size, number of bedrooms and bathrooms, and presentation etc).

-Once compiled and looking at all of the comparables on the list, we need to decide where our home fits among those comparables.
+5. Once compiled and looking at all of the comparables on the list, we need to decide where our home sits among those comparables.
 I would first sort the order of the comparables from the most valuable to the least valuable.
-As a general rule, what makes one property better and/or more valuable than another property usually comes down to location, first and foremost, being the biggest contributor of the value; then size, then presentation (click here to read more about the contributors of value).
-From there, we then decide where among those comparables does our home fit in.
+As a general rule, what makes one property better and/or more valuable than another property usually comes down to location, first and foremost, being the biggest contributor of the value, then size, then presentation.
+From there, we then decide where among those comparables does our home sit.
 If we look at the example from the image below - let’s say we decide that our home is bigger and in better condition than Property 3 but doesn’t quite match up to Property 4 - in this case, our home should sit in between these two properties.

-Therefore, by looking at the sold comparables only, we can reasonably assume (on the surface for now) that our home can be priced at around £1,500,000.
+Therefore, by looking at the sold comparables only, we can reasonably assume that our home can be priced at around £1,500,000.

-In a previous section, I explained that sold comparables are relative evidence, i.e. relative to the time and market variables in which they were sold; and that sold comparables are only one piece of the puzzle that should be looked at together with other evidence, particularly available comparables (another major piece), in order to get the best picture of our property’s value and asking price.
+Sold comparables are only one piece of the puzzle, as they are relative evidence, i.e. relative to the time and market in which they were sold; but not absolute evidence, i.e. an absolute indication of the value at any time in the market.
+Therefore, sold comparables should be looked at together with other evidence, particularly available comparables, in order to get the best picture of our home’s value and asking price!

 It’s helpful to consider comparables from more than one angle.
-As I also explained in a previous section; sold and available comparables are opposite sides of the same coin: sold comparables are historical evidence of achievable price, whereas available comparables are current evidence of unachievable price.
+Sold and available comparables are opposite sides of the same coin: sold comparables are historical evidence of achievable price; whereas available comparables are current evidence of unachievable price.

 Steps for available comparables